Documentation Index

 → Stored in DataLinks

 You can use any combination of steps.
 A single step is fine.
 So is skipping straight to normalize if your data is already tabular but has inconsistent column names.
-The full request structure looks like this:

 import requests